 Le concours « Ma thèse en 180 secondes » vise à informer le grand public de la richesse et de l’intérêt des recherches scientifiques, tout en développant les compétences communicationnelles des doctorants avec le grand public.
 Le but ?
 Chaque participant présente, en 3 minutes, un exposé de vulgarisation en français, clair, concis et convaincant sur son projet de recherche.
 Le tout avec l’appui d’une seule diapositive !

-Alpha T association of PhD biology students in Toulouse.
-Do not hesitate to viist their website and participate in upcoming events!
+C2PO The CBI's PhD and Post-Doc Organization.
+Do not hesitate to visit their website and participate in upcoming events!